10 Personality Traits of a Democratic Leader

 Stray into the gray area between rules to bring forth the strongest progress.

-7. Democratic leaders see the strengths of horizontally balanced relationships.
+7. See the strengths of horizontally balanced relationships.

 In groups with horizontal structures, including organizations, companies and workplaces, power is more or less equally distributed in the horizontal line.
 Power is not concentrated in one person or in one hierarchical line.